eclipse-tractusx/item-relationship-service/docs/concept/#212-Update-of-aspect-model-SingleLevelBomAsBuilt-2_0_0/#212-Update-SingleLevelBomAsBuilt-2-0-0.md

 * The switch of BoMLifecyle is only unidirectional from asBuilt to asPlanned (no way back)
 * Business apps and use cases do not have the requirement to continue traversing the asPlanned structure after switching.
 The return of the semantic models such as (PartAsPlanned) is sufficient.
 * There is no option to group childItems in SingleLevelBomAsBuilt to a assembly.
 Each childItem is handled independent from each other.
 Part alternatives are not identifiable in the structure.
+* The requestor (Trace-X) only wants to know the semantic models behind the part, but after a change of the BomLifecycle asPlanned, it does not want to continue traversing but only query the part information on the next level.
+* If the complete structure of an asPlanned twin is required, the business app can initiate its own asPlanned oriented query for this parts tree via a separate query inside the irs

 # Requirements
 * [ ] IRS has the capability to switch bomLifeCyle (only for asBuilt) to provide asPlanned parts  in a mixed stucture.